jeanslack/Videomass/Pages/Packages/Python_Package.md

 # PyPy Package

 If Videomass is not available in your distribution packages, use the [PyPI package](https://pypi.org/project/videomass/).
-On Linux some dependencies have to be manually installed.
 More details can be found in the [install instructions](https://github.com/jeanslack/Videomass/wiki/Installation-using-pip) .

 > To Learn how to install a Python package, read the offcial documentation